EduardoZepeda/coffee-bytes-hugo/content/posts/conoce-bat-el-cat-con-resaltado-de-sintaxis/index.en.md

 ## Bat comes with an automatic pager.

-This means that if the file is very large, it will not show the whole file, but it will show a part of it and we will be able to move through the content with the arrows on our keyboard.
+This means that if the file is enormous, it will not show the whole file, but it will show a part of it and we will be able to move through the content with the arrows on our keyboard.
 The default pager is _less_.

 ```bash
 #